 Sanako language labs and Sanako language teaching solutions for schools and universities

-With customers in 114 countries and over 50,000+ classrooms globally supported by our solutions, Sanako is the global-leader in language labs and language teaching software.
+With customers in 114 countries and over 50,000+ classrooms globally supported by our solutions, Sanako is the global-leader in language laboratories and language teaching software.
 We started already in 1961 under our previous company name “Tandberg Educational”.
 We are the most established and reliable language lab and language teaching software provider.
-During our time in business, our language labs and software solutions have become the industry-standard tools for professional language teachers in high schools and universities.
+During our time in business, our products and software solutions have become the industry-standard tools for professional language teachers in high schools and universities.

 Our mission is to make language teachers’ life and teaching easier and to increase their students’ language skills with a sharp focus on developing their communication and speaking skills.